Coins and Balances

 });For non-SUI coin types, pass the type parameter:

-});Depositing coins into address balances
+});Depositing into address balances

 const tx = new Transaction();